 entitles the holder to fish in just one Fish & Game region named on the licence.
 This licence is not for those who wish to fish in more than one region.
 To fish outside the boundary of the region specified on a local area licence is the equivalent of fishing without a licence.

-means a person who is neither a New Zealand citizen (has New Zealand citizenship) nor a permanent resident (holder of a resident visa) as those terms are defined in section 4 of the Immigration Act 2009.
-A visiting angler to New Zealand must hold a non-resident-fishing licence or a One Day licence.
+A person who is not a 'resident' must hold a Non-resident fishing licence or a Non-resident day licence.
 To fish with other licence categories is the equivalent of fishing without a licence.

 Must hold a licence –